delfimpandiani/Hypericons-x-AbstractConcepts/README.md

 # Hypericons x Abstract Concepts

-This repository contains the code used for the experiments presented in the paper: ["Hypericons for Abstract Concepts: Non-traditional Approaches to Visual Explainability".](https://www.researchsquare.com/article/rs-2697848/v1)
+This repository contains the code used for the experiments presented in the paper: ["Hypericons for interpretability: decoding abstract concepts in visual data".](https://link.springer.com/article/10.1007/s42803-023-00077-8)

 ## Contents
 The repository is organized into three main sections: